Trump returns to Iowa aiming for more disciplined campaign

 “None of that data was used.
 None of it was entered,” said Alex Latcham, the former political director for the Iowa Republican Party and now Trump's early-voting state director.
 “And those people weren’t encouraged or mobilized to caucus.”

-Chuck Laudner, who was Trump's Iowa state director in 2016, didn't respond to requests for comment.
-But by ignoring the cards, Trump's team essentially left a pile of uncashed checks out in the open, leaving him vulnerable to better-organized GOP rivals.
-He was beaten in Iowa by Sen. Ted Cruz of Texas, who would go on to fight Trump state by state for three months.
+As Trump returned to Iowa on Monday, he and his team aimed for a more disciplined approach, focused on connecting with voters on a more personal level while building the data and digital engagement he will need to persuade Iowans to traipse through the cold and snow early next year to participate in the caucuses.

-As Trump returns to Iowa on Monday, he and his team are aiming for a more disciplined approach.
-They are particularly focused on building the data and digital engagement he will need to persuade Iowans to traipse through the cold and snow early next year to participate in the caucuses.
+He's also intensifying his attacks against his chief Republican rival, Florida Gov. Ron DeSantis.

-Though his swing through the eastern city of Davenport marks his first trip to Iowa since launching his third bid for the presidency, he's held roughly three dozen events in the state since entering political life.
-They include several rallies that have attracted thousands since he left office in 2021.
+From the stage of a packed theater in downtown Davenport, Trump likened DeSantis to Utah Sen. Mitt Romney, a frequent punching bag for the Make America Great Again movement.
+Trump also charged that DeSantis voted against Medicare and Social Security while a congressman, calling him “a disciple of Paul Ryan, who was a RINO loser.”
+The acronym stands for ”Republican in name only."

-His team is using information from those events to compile an exhaustive list of supporters to engage.
-The list now includes the data from the 2016 campaign that sat gathering dust.
+At the same time, Trump is trying to project supreme confidence.
+He downplayed his political challenge ahead of his speech while talking to reporters when asked how aggressively he'd need to work to win the state in 2024.

-“One of the advantages we have is that’s an awful lot of data,” said Trump senior consultant Chris LaCivita.
-“From every donor to rally attendee, we have all that information, which is important in a state like Iowa.
-This is ground-game stuff.
-It’s about finding and identifying favorable voters and making sure the campaign is turning them out.”
+“I wouldn’t think I’d have to be really too aggressive,” Trump said.
+“We’ve done a good job for the farmers.
+No president has ever done more for the farmers than I have.”

 In the early phase of the 2024 campaign, Trump remains in a dominant position.
-But he faces notable challenges, including growing interest in the expected candidacy of Florida Gov. Ron DeSantis, who made his debut swing through Iowa last week.
+But he faces notable challenges, including growing interest in the expected candidacy of DeSantis, who made his debut swing through Iowa last week.

 Early polls show Trump remains widely popular among Iowa Republicans, though views of the former president have slipped somewhat since he left the White House.
 Now, 80% say they have a favorable rating of Trump, down slightly from 91% in September 2021, according to a Des Moines Register/Mediacom poll released Friday.